 Binghamton, N.Y. - Out with the old and in with the new.
-New is good right?
-Maybe good, maybe bad, but either way, new always brings excitement.
-The Binghamton Rumble Ponies can officially put their 2018 5th place, 64-76 record in the rearview mirroe and welcome a brand new season with open arms.
+New is good, right?
+Well, maybe not always, but new always brings excitement.
+The Binghamton Rumble Ponies can officially put their 2018 5th place, 64-76 record in the rear view mirror and welcome a brand new season with open arms.

-The 2019 season brings fourteen new players to Binghamton, an entirely new coaching staff, a newly renovated stadium and a major league team led by a brand new general manger with an aggressive and competitive win now mentality.
+The 2019 season brings 14 new players, an entirely new coaching staff and a newly renovated stadium to Binghamton.
+The Rumble Ponies parent club, the New York Mets, are led by a brand new general manager with an aggressive and competitive win-now mentality.
 Sounds pretty exciting right?

 "I mean yeah" said Top Prospect, Will Toffey.
 "There's a lot of new faces.
 But, all in all, everyone here are really good baseball players.
 I'm excited to see how this line up produces every day."